 Injuries Caused by Defective Airbags in Charlotte Car Accidents

 The Takata airbag recalls started in 2014.
-Reports that the airbags were improperly deploying, sending shrapnel into the cabin of the car, and injuring drivers and passengers began to steadily circulate through the news.
+Reports that the airbags were injuring drivers and passengers began to steadily circulate through the news.
 In November of 2014, The New York Times published a report claiming Takata knew about the issues with their airbags long before the recalls and beginning to work with federal authorities.
-Two years later and the injury and death count related to the airbags’ inflators has grown and vehicles are still being added to the recall list.
-If you or a loved one were injured by a defective airbag, you should contact the Charlotte personal injury lawyers at Ted A. Greve & Associates, P.A. right away.
+Two years later and the injury and death count related to the airbags’ inflators has grown.
+If injured by a defective airbag, you should contact the Charlotte personal injury lawyers at Ted A. Greve & Associates, P.A. right away.

 History of the Takata Recall Expansion